Wasserstoff-Innovation/TribesByAstrix/docs/documentation.md

 4. System validates and stores each fundraiser with its specific duration
 5. System emits a PostCreated event for each submission

-### Basic Contribution Tracking
+### Contribution Tracking

 **Description**:
-This flow tests the system's ability to track contributions to fundraisers through user interactions, specifically using likes as a proxy for contributions in the test environment.
+System tracking of user interactions with fundraisers.

 ```mermaid
 flowchart TD